DOI-USGS/modflow-setup/docs/source/philosophy.rst

 What modflow-setup doesn’t do
 -----------------------------
 While modflow-setup strives to be general, it is focused on producing groundwater flow models at the site to regional scales.
-Furthermore, current development has been focused around project needs; as opposed to making a comprehensive tool from the ground up.
-Supported packages and features are summarized in the `Release History`_.
+Streams are represented using the SFR package; Lakes can be represented using the Lake Package or high hydraulic conductivity values (Anderson and others, 2002).
+Current development has been focused around project needs; as opposed to making a comprehensive tool from the ground up.
+Currently supported packages and features are summarized in the `Release History`_.
 Examples of valid configuration files used in the test suite can be found in the `Configuration File Gallery`_.

 Currently only regular (unrotated) model grids are supported; support for unstructured grids may be added in the future.
 In contrast to Flopy, which is completely general, modflow-setup limits model construction options somewhat, in the interest of rapidly producing consistent results with a minimum of required input.
 For example, models are produced with the external files option in flopy, meaning that most array and table input are written to external files in a single folder.
 This facilitates parameter estimation and allows most of the intensive i/o operations to be performed by pandas and numpy, which are generally faster than parsing MODFLOW package input with base python.